rickithadi/bigduckmusic.com/src/pages/features/2021-01-03-top-20-singaporean-releases-of-2020.md

 \-

-Rising above the myriad of her fellow Pop/R&B contemporaries with inspired songwriting, tasteful reverberated production, and a killer voice that’s equal parts characteristic and charismatic, Sam Rui’s *In Between* is a remarkable EP that proves itself to be a firm winner.
+Rising above the myriad of her fellow Pop/R&B contemporaries with inspired songwriting, tasteful reverberated production, and a killer voice equal parts characteristic and charismatic with Korean flair, Sam Rui’s *In Between* is a remarkable EP that proves itself to be a firm winner.
 Standout track *How It Ends* features R&B singer Slodown for a memorable and heart wrenching duet detailing star-crossed love (“Not every story ends/ The way that they deserve to/ Maybe in another lifetime you and me could’ve last”), with both vocalists bringing some of their best performances yet.

 Be it the shattering heartbreak of *U Luv Me* or the rousing camaraderie of *Crew*, *In Between*’s soulful and powerful production anchors its emotional journey.
 Hazy yet concisely crisp, the collection forms its own beautiful contradiction, just as the life of loneliness, companionship, love, lust, and friendship Rui sings of on its tracks.